 Applicable Activity Relevance to Proposed Development as per Amendment EAP Recommendation Government Notice Regulation 327 of 2017 (as amended in April 2017), Listing Notice 1 Activity Number: 19 Activity Description: The infilling or depositing of any material of more than [5] 10 cubic metres into, or the dredging, excavation, removal or moving of soil, sand, shells, shell grit, pebbles or rock of more than [5] 10 cubic metres from [-(i)] a watercourse; but excluding where such infilling, depositing, dredging, excavation, The new proposed development will entail the construction of a 200mm diameter uPVC, gravity sewer pipeline.
 A portion of this pipeline will fall within the aquatic habitat, and will cross the identified watercourse (Appendix D2).
-The aquatic habitat and watercourse, related to this impact has been assessed by the specialist, and has been included in the Freshwater Impact Assessment report (Appendix E1.1), completed by Debbie Fordham.
-The relevant impact on this aquatic habitat and removal or moving- crossing will not have a detrimental impact
+Following the Part 2 amendment investigations, the following was established: The aquatic habitat and watercourse, related to this impact has been assessed by the specialist, and has been included in the Freshwater Impact Assessment report (Appendix E1.1), completed by Debbie Fordham.
+The relevant impact on this aquatic habitat and watercourse, has been addressed by the Freshwater Specialist, (Debbie Fordham).
+A statement as has been issued, by the specialist (Appendix E1.2), on the 17th of January 2020, to be combined with the formal report (Appendix E1.1), addressing the watercourse crossing.
+As per the aforementioned statement, the Specialist has made the following comments: Pg.1.
+Pnt 2: Although it is ideal to keep all infrastructure outside of freshwater habitat, the